The 5 Ws of Low Interest Personal Loans

 - Payment History: Do you make your payments on time?
 Late payments are detrimental to your score.

 - Credit Utilization: Do you use all your available credit lines?
-It is advisable not to utilize more than 30% of available credit.
+To build and maintain a strong credit score aim to use 10% of your available credit.

 - Length of Credit History: Are your accounts new or have you maintained them for a long time?
 Instead of closing an account, use it sparingly.
 If your annual fees are high and you want to close accounts, do it progressively.

 - Credit Mix: Do you have more than one type of credit?
-It is best to have different kinds of credit, mortgage, student loans, credit cards, auto loans
+It is best for your score to have different kinds of credit: mortgage, installment loan, credit card, and auto loan

 - New Credit: Are you taking out a lot of new credit at the same time?
-Stagger your new debt over time.
+That hurts your score.
+Stagger your applications for credit over time.

 When lenders make a hard credit inquiry, your credit score drops, albeit by a small amount.
 Multiple credit pulls done for the same product during a 14-day period are only counted once, so shop around during that two-week period.